Dürrenwaid station

 Dürrenwaid station is a former railway station on the Rodach Valley railway or Rodachtalbahn in southern Germany.
 It was built in 1901 at kilometre 23.37, about 3 kilometres outside the village of Dürrenwaid in the area of the market town of Nordhalben in Bavaria.

 The station building is a single-storey, wooden-boarded affair.
 It is topped with a flat, slate-covered, saddleback roof.

 The loading sidings at the station were used until the 1980s as a loading point for the school furniture factory of AMA and the television manufacturer Graetz.

-On 30 May 1976 passenger services on the line were withdrawn, the loading sidings were dismantled on 29 April 1985.
+On 30 May 1976 passenger services on the line were withdrawn, and the loading sidings were dismantled on 29 April 1985.

 For a long time the building was used as a holiday home by a family from Berlin, which protected it from being knocked down.
 Since its acquisition by the Rodach Valley Railway Society (Eisenbahnfreunde Rodachtalbahn) it has served as a home for the society and an operations building for the museum railway that has been in operation on the line since September 2007.